 My how things change.
 A few short years ago, Cavaliers fans were mourning the loss of LeBron but feeling hopeful about an exciting rookie from Duke.
-Now LeBron is back… and that Dukie is absolutely lighting it up.
-Last night he went for 57—a franchise record—as Cleveland topped San Antonio.
-(Oh, by the way, that included a clutch 3 at the buzzer to send the game into OT.)
-So we figured it would be fun to revisit a Q&A we did with Kyrie Irving a few years back.
-Check it out for some interesting stuff… including a question about King James.
+Now LeBron is back—and together with that Dukie has the Cavaliers in the NBA Finals, which tip off Thursday.
+As Irving rallies from stubborn knee tendinitis, we revisit a Q&A we did with Kyrie Irving a few years back.
+Check it out for some interesting stuff… including a question about King James himself.

 Cleveland Cavaliers fans may be struggling with life after LeBron, but they’ve got a reason to be optimistic: 20-year-old point guard Kyrie Irving.
 Last season’s no. 1 pick and Rookie of the Year shot to fame not only for his jaw-dropping play but also for writing, directing and starring in those eye-popping Uncle Drew videos.